Last Updated on November 8, 2023 by Maryam Siddiqui

-The cost of living in the Netherlands is much higher than in Portugal, as are salaries.
+The cost of living in the Netherlands is much higher than in Portugal.
 However, many Dutch keep their jobs away and move to Portugal to enjoy the climate and quality of life at lower prices.

-The average cost of living in the Netherlands is 55.63% higher than Portugal, and rent is 93.50% higher!
+The average cost of living in the Netherlands is 60.1% higher than in Portugal, and rent is 93.50% higher!
 That’s a major difference when you compare the two; nearly double the living expense.

 United States vs Portugal

-Although comparing Portugal to the United States can be complicated, because of the great variety in the bigger country, the average cost of living is still very expressively higher.
-In The US, the cost of living is 40.42% higher than in Portugal, while rent is 97.26% higher, almost double!
+Although comparing the United States to Portugal can be complicated because of the great variety in the bigger country, the average cost of living is still very expressively higher.
+In the US, the cost of living is 68.71% higher than in Portugal, while rent is 128.67% higher, more than double!

-Having access to these data makes us realize the advantages of working and receiving a salary in these countries, and living and spending in Portugal.
+Access to this data makes us realize the advantages of working and receiving a salary in these countries and living and spending in Portugal.

 South Africa vs Portugal

 When comparing the costs of living of these two countries, however, things change.
-The cost of living in South Africa is, on average, 16.20% lower than in Portugal, and rent is a close 21% lower.
-So living in Portugal turns out to be a bit more expensive than South Africa.
+The cost of living in South Africa is, on average, 14.95% lower than in Portugal, and rent is a close 33.11% lower.
+So living in Portugal turns out to be a bit more expensive than in South Africa.

 India vs Portugal

 Living in India is also much cheaper than in Portugal.
-The cost of living there is 50.98% lower, and rent is on average 73.96% lower.
-In any way, there are many factors that affect the conditions of quality life in any country.
+The cost of living there is 46.35% lower, and rent is, on average, 73.34% lower.
+In any way, many factors affect the quality of life in any country.

 When are you planning to move to Portugal?

-Viv Europe can guide you in every step of your relocation process to Portugal.
+And remember, Viv Europe can guide you to Portugal at every step of your relocation process.
 Our team of experts loves the country and is always ready to help.
-Contact us and let us make your Portugal dream a reality.
+Contact Us to make your Portugal dream a reality.